One of the quickest ways to stunt the growth of your business is to do everything yourself.

 How outsourcing can exponentially increase your productivity

-Thanks to Tim Ferris, Chris Ducker, and John Jonas, every entrepreneur recognizes the value of hiring others to maximize their productivity.
-While most successful entrepreneurs aren’t interested in living the 4 Hour Workweek, they understand that implementing practices to increase your productivity will allow you to 10x your daily output.
+Thanks to Tim Ferris, Chris Ducker, and John Jonas, entrepreneur’s all over the world have started to recognize the value of hiring others to maximize their productivity.
+While most successful entrepreneurs aren’t interested in living the 4-Hour Workweek, they understand that implementing practices to increase your productivity will allow you to 10x your daily output.

 I owe much of my personal success to the use of smart outsourcing.
-From my first offshore office in India, to SupportNinja’s current office in the Philippines, to a handful of personal virtual assistants I have hired over the years, my businesses have been able to thrive thanks to intelligent outsourcing.
+From my first offshore office in India, to SupportNinja’s current office in the Philippines, to a handful of personal virtual assistants I’ve hired over the years, my businesses have been able to thrive thanks to virtual assistant outsourcing.

 Think about it, if you had to pay three people each $30,000 a year to manage your office work, adding a $70,000 skilled professional would make your total payroll $160,000.
 Meanwhile, if you hire three offshore office managers for $6,000 a year, adding a skilled employee will only require a total payroll cost of $88,000 a year – half of the initial cost!